David Nevins, Chairman of the Board

 Debilyn is an ontologically trained coach and is especially adept at guiding organizations in new ways to bring out hidden talents of volunteers and staff who become valuable assets.

-Kahlil Byrd, Board Member
+Francis Johnson, Board Member

 Carolyn Lukensmeyer, Board Member

-Dr. Carolyn J. Lukensmeyer is the Executive Director of the National Institute for Civil Discourse, an organization that works to reduce political dysfunction and incivility in our political system.
+Dr. Carolyn J. Lukensmeyer was the first Executive Director of the National Institute for Civil Discourse, an organization that works to reduce political dysfunction and incivility in our political system.
 As a leader in the field of deliberative democracy, she works to restore our democracy to reflect the intended vision of our founding fathers.

 Dr. Lukensmeyer previously served as Founder and President of AmericaSpeaks, an award-winning nonprofit organization that promoted nonpartisan initiatives to engage citizens and leaders through the development of innovative public policy tools and strategies.
 During her tenure, AmericaSpeaks engaged more than 165,000 people and hosted events across all 50 states and throughout the world.
 Dr. Lukensmeyer formerly served as Consultant to the White House Chief of Staff from 1993-94 and on the National Performance Review where she steered internal management and oversaw government-wide reforms.
 She was the Chief of Staff to Ohio Governor Richard F. Celeste from 1986-91, becoming the first woman to serve in this capacity.
 She earned her a PhD in Organizational Behavior from Case Western Reserve University and has completed postgraduate training at the Gestalt Institute of Cleveland.

-John Pudner, Board Member
+Manu Meel, Board Member

 Bill Shireman, Board Member